Puerto Viejo Satellite Map, Info and Forum

 Leatherback, Hawksbill and Green turtles nest in the Gandoca Refuge and Cahuita National Park.
 Loggerhead turtles are also found in Cahuita.
 The turtles come to nest at night, digging a nest on the beach to lay their eggs.
 Both the mothers and the eggs are vulnerable to poachers and preservation programs are critical to guard nesting areas as well as to protect habitat.

-You can help out these programs by volunteering, by donating to cover expenses or, if you're visiting in season, by taking a tour of the turtle nesting areas to see the turtles which is run by the Widecast organization.
+You can help out these programs by volunteering, by donating to cover expenses or, if you're visiting in season, by taking a tour of the turtle nesting areas by one of the guides associated with a rescue organization.

 Other ways to help out